- Location St Petersburg, Russia

 - Status Completed

-The tower design is the natural evolution of the RMJM concept previously proposed for the Okhta site, a design inspired entirely by the city of St Petersburg with its baroque architecture and water filled canals, with the changing form of water to ice, from soft organic free-form to angular crystalline geometry.
+The Lakhta Centre’s design was inspired entirely by the city of Saint Petersburg with its baroque architecture and water-filled canals, with the changing form of water to ice, from soft organic free-form to angular crystalline geometry.
 The layout of the complex represents the hull of a ship and integrates marine motifs with wave-like structures.